UCANR-IGIS/uavimg/README.md

 ##### Data Requirements

-The package gets the image location data from the geostamps saved in the image files themselves.
+The package uses image location data saved in the EXIF data (header) of image files themselves.
 This will only work if the camera on the drone saved the GPS coordinates in the image files.
 To compute  footprints, the package also needs to know the height at which images were taken.
 Some drones (including many DJI drones) save the relative flight altitude (above the launch point) in the image file.
 Flight height can also be entered manually as an argument.

 Requirements for using the package include: